2016 Richmond Park by-election: Candidates

 Goldsmith stood as an independent candidate.
 He was described as an "Independent Conservative", although that ballot paper description has not been permitted since the Registration of Political Parties Act 1998 came into force.

 The Conservative Party decided not to stand an official candidate against him, because the local party were reported to be supportive of Goldsmith's stance, and putting up a candidate could have split the vote and led to the Liberal Democrats winning the seat.
 While not officially backed by the Conservative Party, his campaign was supported by some Conservative Parliamentarians, including Jacob Rees-Mogg, a supporter of Heathrow expansion and Brexit, as well as Tania Mathias, Theresa Villiers, and Lord True, leader of Richmond Council.
 A leader for the Evening Standard described the Conservative Prime Minister, Theresa May, as having "endorsed" Goldsmith.
 The local party's website carried contact details for those wanting to support his campaign.

 The Liberal Democrats confirmed Sarah Olney, who was selected to fight the constituency in the event of a snap election, as their candidate for the by-election on 30 October.
 Olney joined the Liberal Democrats in May 2015, following the general election.
-She lives locally in North Kingston and worked as an accountant at the National Physical Laboratory in Teddington.
+She lived locally in North Kingston and worked as an accountant at the National Physical Laboratory in Teddington.
 Her husband, Ben, was previously employed with the delivery of Heathrow Airport's Terminal 5, ten years previously.

 The day after Goldsmith's resignation, three senior Labour Party MPs suggested that Labour could choose not to stand to maximise the chance of defeating Goldsmith in protest at his support for Brexit and his negative campaign against Sadiq Khan in the mayoral contest.
 However, other Labour MPs rejected the suggestion, and the party continued with the process of choosing a candidate.
 On 5 November they selected Christian Wolmar, a transport expert who had stood to be Labour's candidate for London Mayor, finishing fifth out of six candidates.
 He had opposed Jeremy Corbyn's leadership of Labour.
 Wolmar defeated four candidates for the nomination: Ellie Cumbo, a researcher at the General Council of the Bar of England and Wales; Barnaby Marder, a local activist backed by Momentum; Sachin Patel, a supermarket manager and Union of Shop, Distributive and Allied Workers representative who contested the seat for Labour at the 2015 election; and Jessica Toale, who had been an advisor to Ivan Lewis MP.